paulvino/calorie_counter/README.md

 # Calorie Counter

 Calorie Counter is a simple program that allows you to keep track of the number of steps per day.

-It is study project, mainly for fun
+It is a study project, mainly for fun